 On January 8, 2014, Senator Patrick Leahy reintroduced comprehensive information security legislation that would establish a national standard for data breach notification and require businesses to safeguard customers' sensitive personal information from cyber threats.
 The bill also would establish criminal penalties for individuals who intentionally or willfully conceal security breaches, and would authorize the FTC to write and enforce rules regarding the protection of personal information and breach notification. … Continue Reading

-Elections have consequences.
-What are the consequences of the 2012 election on U.S. federal privacy, data security and breach notice legislation?
-We outline some key developments in the U.S. House of Representatives and Senate and explain how these developments might affect legislative priorities and prospects for the 113th Congress beginning in 2013.… Continue Reading
+The 2012 election results likely will have consequences for U.S. federal privacy and data security legislation.
+This blog entry outlines some key developments in the U.S. House of Representatives and Senate and describes how these developments might affect legislative priorities and prospects for the 113th Congress beginning in 2013.… Continue Reading

-On September 22, 2011, the Senate Judiciary Committee approved three separate bills that would establish a national data breach notification standard.
-Because the bills were approved on a party-line vote, and several other data breach bills currently are under consideration by other Senate committees, the prospects for these three bills in the full Senate are uncertain.… Continue Reading
+On September 22, 2011, the Senate Judiciary Committee approved three separate bills that would establish a national data breach notification standard, though the prospects for these three bills in the full Senate are uncertain.… Continue Reading

 On June 7, 2011, Senator Patrick Leahy introduced comprehensive federal legislation that would establish a national standard for security breach notification and would require businesses to safeguard sensitive personal information from security threats.

 As reported in BNA's Privacy Law Watch, on July 29, 2010, three bills were introduced by House Republicans to repeal Section 929I of the Dodd-Frank Wall Street Reform and Consumer Protection Act.